lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- abstract

-This document defines how Static Context Header Compression (SCHC) header compression can be applied to the Constrained Application Protocol (CoAP).
+This document defines how Static Context Header Compression (SCHC)can be applied to the Constrained Application Protocol (CoAP).
 SCHC is a header compression mechanism adapted for constrained devices.
 SCHC uses a static description of the header to reduce the redundancy and the size of the information in it.
 While [rfc8724] describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies the use of SCHC for CoAP headers.